All Content © 2013

 Recycling and Conservation

-We use timbers from the UK whenever possible, or from sustainable managed forests in the USA or Europe.
+I use timbers from the UK whenever suitable, or from sustainable managed forests in the USA or Europe.

 Cabinet Interiors

-Cabinet interiors can be made from matching solid timber, high quality birch plywood, wood-veneered MDF or a tough, scratch resistant melamine-faced MDF.
+Cabinet interiors can be made from matching solid timber, or a cost-saving alternative of high quality birch plywood, wood-veneered MDF or a tough, scratch resistant melamine-faced MDF.
 Shelves and any exposed edges are always lipped with solid timber.

 Your quote will detail which material is used.
 We do not use chipboard!